jacksleight/statamic-bard-mutator/README.md

 ## Sponsoring

 This addon is open-source and completely free to use.
-However fixing bugs, adding features, and helping users takes time and effort.
-If you find this addon useful and are able to support it’s development financially a [one-time or monthly contribution](https://github.com/sponsors/jacksleight) would be greatly appreciated.
+However fixing bugs, adding features and helping users takes time and effort.
+If you find this addon useful and would like to support its development a [one-time or monthly contribution](https://github.com/sponsors/jacksleight) would be greatly appreciated.
 Thanks! 🙂